-We are seeking a full-time Band 5 Speech & Language Therapists to work in our community and neuro-rehab teams within the Adult Speech and Language Therapy Service in East & North Hertfordshire.
+We are seeking a full-time Band 5 Speech & Language Therapists to work in our acute stroke team within the Adult Speech and Language Therapy Service in East & North Hertfordshire.
 Part-time working and job sharing will be considered on application.
-This role offers excellent opportunities for newly qualified band 5s to develop NQP competencies and to extend and enhance their clinical skills.
+This role offers excellent opportunities for newly qualified or experienced Band 5s to develop NQP competencies and dysphagia competencies to extend and enhance their clinical skills.

 A full valid driving licence and access to a car to use regularly for business purposes is essential (unless you have a disability as defined by the Equality Act 2010).

-As part of our community and neuro-rehab teams, the post-holder will be responsible for the assessment and management of adults with acquired communication, speech and language disorders under the supervision of the senior Speech and Language Therapist.
+As part of our acute stroke team, the post-holder will be responsible for the assessment and management of adults with acquired communication, speech, language or eating and drinking disorders under the supervision of the senior Speech and Language Therapist.

 The Speech and Language Therapy Service in East & North Hertfordshire is a fully integrated acute and community service covering community clinics, inpatient Neurological Rehabilitation and the Acute and Stroke teams based at the Lister Hospital.
 The size of the service offers frequent opportunities for gaining clinical skills in other areas and for career progression.

 The post-holder will join a dedicated, supportive and friendly Speech and Language Therapy team where they can complete their newly qualified practitioner competencies and extend their knowledge in the field of acquired speech, language and swallowing disorders.About us